 OpenRefine is seeking a new member for its Advisory Committee (unpaid position).

 OpenRefine is a powerful tool to clean messy data, popular in a diverse range of communities.
 It has been serving the needs of journalists, librarians, Wikipedians, scientists for more than ten years and is taught in many curricula and workshops around the world.
-OpenRefine received a two years grant from the Silicon Valley Community Foundation via the Chan Zuckerberg Initiative under their Essential Open Source Software for Science program, specifically focusing on improving Diversity and Inclusion in open source projects.
 OpenRefine is a fiscally sponsored project of Code for Science & Society Inc, a 501(c)(3) charitable organization in the USA.

-Today we are looking for (a) new Advisory Committee member(s) to support our new model, strengthen our governance and continue to engage at an organizational level with our partners and community.
+Today OpenRefine is looking for one or more Advisory Committee members to strengthen our governance and continue to engage at an organizational level with our partners and community.

-As its primary responsibility, OpenRefine's Advisory Committee oversees the project and coordinates with Code for Science & Society for its operations.
-So far, the advisory committee has taken care of the following executive responsibilities:
+With the support of the Project Manager, OpenRefine's Advisory Committee oversees the project and coordinates with Code for Science & Society for its operations.
+Represent OpenRefine with Code for Science and Society

 About the position